JS Kabylie: The Hannachi era (1993–2017)

+The Jeunesse Sportive de Kabylie team on 23 August 2014, led by its late star striker Cameroonian Albert Ebossé Bodjongo (in the center).

 Cameroonian striker Albert Ebossé Bodjongo (1989–2014), 2013–14 Algerian Golden Boot winner (17 goals) and legend of JS Kabylie.

-The 2014–15 season got off to a very bad start for the JSK : on August 23, 2014, during the match between JSK and USM Algiers on the second day of the championship (1–2 defeat), the club's Cameroonian striker Kabyle, Albert Ebossé Bodjongo, who is also his team's only scorer, dies after the match.
+The 2014–15 season got off to a very bad start for the JSK : on August 23, 2014, during the match between JSK and USM Algiers on the second day of the championship (1–2 defeat), the club's Cameroonian Kabyle striker, Albert Ebossé Bodjongo, who is also his team's only scorer, dies after the match.
 A few weeks later, the Belgian coach Hugo Broos, in office since July 2014, decided to resign after verbal remarks received by the president of the club.
 At the end of the championship, the JSK finished in 12th position just one point behind the first relegated.
 Thousands of supporters are unhappy with the results and large marches take place in the streets of Tizi Ouzou to demand the departure of President Mohand Cherif Hannachi.

 During the 2015–16 season, the team finished in 3rd place, thus qualifying for the 2017 CAF Confederation Cup.

 During the 2016–17 season, the team finished in 11th place two points behind the first relegated and the club was eliminated by TP Mazembe in the third round of the 2017 CAF Confederation Cup.